Gertrud Theiler: Teaching and research career

 She returned to South Africa in 1924 and taught biology for 17 years, the last two at Jeppe High School for Girls in Johannesburg.
 She then secured a lectureship at Huguenot College in Wellington, South Africa, where in 1935 she was appointed to a professorship in Zoology and Physiology.
 In 1939 she lectured at Rhodes University College, before accepting a research post in the entomology section at Onderstepoort Veterinary Institute, where she studied ticks for the following 25 years, becoming well known around the world in her field.
 Her colleagues included the notable researchers Jane Brotherton Walker and Harry Hoogstraal.

 She retired from her official duties in 1967, but continued to work at Onderstepoort as an emeritus faculty member until 1983, when deafness and failing sight forced her full retirement.

 Theiler served on the Council of the Wild Life Protection and Conservation Society of South Africa for 30 years and as chairperson of the editorial committee for their magazine, African Wild Life, and was a founder of the Austin Roberts Bird Sanctuary in Pretoria.
 The last three years of her life were spent in Stilbaai (sometimes spelt Stillbay), South Africa, where she died on 2 May 1986.

 Honours

 Theiler was awarded the Captain Scott Medal of the South African Biological Society in 1960, and the Elsdon Dew Medal of the Parasitological Society of Southern Africa in 1975.

 The Gertrud Theiler Tick Museum housing the South Africa National Tick Collection which opened on 23 August 2005 at the Onderstepoort Veterinary Institute, Onderstepoort, South Africa, was named after Theiler in honor of the many years she dedicated to the collection.

-The argasid tick Argas theilerae (Hoogstraal and Kaiser, 1970), "Theiler's African white-backed vulture argasid," the ixodid tick Rhipicephalus gertrudae (Feldman-Muhsam, 1960), and Hunterellus theilerae were named to honour Theiler for her many contributions to tick research.
+The argasid tick Argas theilerae (Hoogstraal and Kaiser, 1970), "Theiler's African white-backed vulture argasid," the ixodid ticks Rhipicephalus gertrudae (Feldman-Muhsam, 1960) and Sharifiella theilerae (Hoogstraal 1953), and the parasitic wasp Hunterellus theilerae were named to honour Theiler for her many contributions to tick research.